dougrosman/saic-webart-fa19/docs/lectures/session02.md

 ### Homework:

 ### _Net Art Oral Presentation_ ####
 __TL;DR: By Monday 09/09, pick two artists and works and <a href="https://docs.google.com/document/d/18vdFCXMbA0mN2oKW-Y_oQW-1tXE1L4_r30MJCHNqAZk/edit?usp=sharing" target="blank">POST THEM ON THIS GOOGLE DOC</a>.
-By Wednesday 09/11, finish your website so that you can present from it.
+By <s>Wednesday 09/11</s> Monday 09/16, finish your website so that you can present from it.
 We'll work on our websites together in class on Monday 09/09__

 ##### Summary:
 Craft a 6-8 minute oral presentation on two works of net.art from Rhizome's <a href="https://anthology.rhizome.org" target="blank"> NET ART ANTHOLOGY </a>.